jclauzel/Py-Hdfm-Gooey/README.md

 * NextSync by Jari Komppa

 This project is licensed under the terms of the MIT license.
+Py-Hdfm-Gooey is a Qt Application using pyside6 in Python on top of Qt6, which retains the GPLv2 Licensing (see the LICENSE file).

 Videos:
 * "Setup & How to": https://youtu.be/FJG-Z0DCIjQ